Giacomo Ceruti: Work

 Characteristic for his portrait painting are his Woman with a Dog (Metropolitan Museum of Art) and the Young woman with a dove (Wadsworth Atheneum) which portray a rather plain subject sympathetically and without idealization.
 Like most of his figures, the sitters appear before an undifferentiated dark background.
 When Ceruti attempted to represent deep space, the results were frequently awkward.
 His landscape backgrounds resemble stage flats and are often copied from print sources, such as the engravings of Jacques Callot.
 The realism Ceruti brought to his genre paintings also distinguishes his portraits and still lifes, while it is less apparent in his somewhat conventional decorative paintings for churches, including frescoes for the Basilica Santa Maria Assunta of Gandino and an altarpiece for Santa Lucia in Padua.

 Ceruti started practising still life painting from the 1730s.
 He innovated, in particular, the still life genre of uncooked food on a table top.
 He created spare compositions in a naturalist style which developed on the work of still life specialists active in Northern Italy, such as Jacob van der Kerckhoven and Giovanni Agostino Cassana.

+In 2025, his Portrait of a Lady was discovered in Argentina, South America, having been looted by the Nazis during World War II.
+It was briefly misattributed to Fra Galgario.